 Russia is a country that is very new and innovative in many ways.
 However, it is also a country that is steeped in tradition and superstition.
 Even the most dedicated former communist can still be ruled by these old traditions that dictate how one should behave in a Russian home or in public.
-Because so many of these rules may be unknown to foreigners or it might cause some confusion, here is a list of 10 ways to not offend people in while studying abroad in Russia.
+Because so many of these rules may be unknown to foreigners or it might cause some confusion, here is a list of 10 ways to not offend people in while in Russia.

 Unfortunately, the English language does not have the same distinction that Russian has with “russkiy” meaning ethnically Russian and “rossiskiy” meaning any citizen living within the borders of the Russian Federation.
 For all sense and purposes, the term “Russian” in this text should mean “rossiskiy” and it is a general list of do’s and don’ts when visiting people in Russia.